RyanBayne/Multitool/readme.txt

 == Frequently Asked Questions ==

-= Can I hire you to customize the plugin for me? = Yes, you can hire me for urgent work otherwise post your request in the projects Trello board or GitHub.
+= Can I hire you to customize the plugin for me? = Yes, you can hire me for a very small fee because I know the plugin well and can upgrade it quicker than anyone else.

 == Screenshots ==